Help support our friends in Israel in their time of need.

 GTI Study Tour Preparation Guide

-Once you arrive in the Holy Land you'll have a lot of ground to cover, so to ensure that you're prepared, comfortable, and informed we've put together a series of videos as well as a comprehensive online preparation guide that contains everything you need to know in order to have an educational, memorable, and hopefully life-changing trip.
+Once you arrive in the the Land you'll have a lot of ground to cover, so to ensure that you're prepared, comfortable, and informed we've put together a series of videos as well as a comprehensive online preparation guide that contains everything you need to know in order to have an educational, memorable, and prayerfully life-changing trip.

 • Don't be overwhelmed and don't procrastinate!
 There's a lot to cover, but a typical Study Tour day is nothing more than a day of walking and learning.